 The disorder is suspected based on symptoms.
 To confirm the diagnosis, doctors may apply eye drops that contain small amounts of cocaine to the affected eye.
 If the pupil does not widen (dilate) after 30 minutes, Horner's syndrome is diagnosed.
 Doctors may apply other drugs to the eye later.
 How the pupil reacts to them indicates the general location of the damage.
 Magnetic resonance imaging (MRI) or computed tomography (CT) of the brain, spinal cord, chest, or neck is often needed to look for tumors and other serious disorders.

-The cause, if identified, is treated; there is no treatment for primary Horner's syndrome.
+The cause, if identified, is treated.
+However, there is no specific treatment for Horner's syndrome.
 Often, no treatment is necessary because, typically, the eyelid only droops very slightly.

 Last full review/revision November 2006 by Phillip Low, MD